isomerpages/moe-ganengsengpri/_gesps-learning-experiences/English.md

 </p><p align="justify">Beyond the above programmes, the school has put in place EL Remediation students who need additional support in language learning.
 These lessons take place after school in small groups.

 </p><p align="justify">For struggling readers who find it difficult to keep up with the teaching and learning in the regular lessons, the school arranges for pull-out teaching to provide customised attention to these students.
-These teachers are usually have training in supporting lower progress learners in EL.
+These teachers are usually have training in supporting lower progress learners in EL.</p>

-**III.**&nbsp;&nbsp;&nbsp;&nbsp;**Stretching Higher Progress Learners**
+**III.Stretching Higher Progress Learners**

-</p><p align="justify">At the upper primary levels, high progress students have literature enrichment lessons to deepen their appreciation&nbsp;of the&nbsp;language and enhance their&nbsp;enhance their analytical thinking through the&nbsp;study of a chapter book.
+<p align="justify">At the upper primary levels, high progress students have literature enrichment lessons to deepen their appreciation&nbsp;of the&nbsp;language and enhance their&nbsp;enhance their analytical thinking through the&nbsp;study of a chapter book.
 In addition,students are exposed to newspaper reading for class&nbsp;sharing and discussion of current events and issues.
-Selected students&nbsp;will go through debate&nbsp;and creative writing lessons to challenge themselves beyond what they have learnt in the&nbsp;curriculum.&nbsp;At the middle primary, students get to read&nbsp;supplementary literary magazines which are subscribed&nbsp;which&nbsp;are subscribed to arouse&nbsp;and sustain their interest in English.
+Selected students&nbsp;will go through debate&nbsp;and creative writing lessons to challenge themselves beyond what they have learnt in the&nbsp;curriculum.&nbsp;At the middle primary, students get to read&nbsp;supplementary literary magazines which are subscribed&nbsp;which&nbsp;are subscribed to arouse&nbsp;and sustain their interest in English.</p>

 #### **Fostering the Joy of Learning – Special Programmes**